5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Fetching_OCLP_Kexts.md

 	```
 6. Save the file
 7. Press <kbd>CMD</kbd> + <kbd>.</kbd> (dot) to hide files and folders again
-8. Run OCAT and check for kext Updates
+8. Run OCAT and check for kext updates

 ## Notes
 - Fetching kext updates might not work when using OCAT in DEV mode.
 I can't find the location of `KextUrl.txt` in the `DevDatabase`.